+- (c) Modal Development

+- (d) Design

+- (e) Safety

-- (c) Modal Development - (d) Design - (e) Traffic Operations - (4) The applicant attends this initial meeting to discuss the process and requirements of the lane repurposing request. - (5) The District Lane Repurposing Coordinator submits the initial notification to Central Office Systems Implementation Office.
-This will include: - (a) Initial Meeting and Methodology Checklist (Form 126-A) - (b) Meeting Minutes - (c) The applicant completes and submits the Initial Meeting and Methodology Checklist (see FDM 103, Form 126-A.) Initial Notice to Central Office (Form 126-B), with concurrence from the District Planning and Environmental Administrator, District Design Engineer and District Traffic Operations Engineer.
+- (f) Traffic Operations

+- (4) The applicant attends this initial meeting to discuss the process and requirements of the lane repurposing request.

+- (5) The District Lane Repurposing Coordinator submits the initial notification to Central Office Systems Implementation Office.
+This will include:

+- (a) Initial Meeting and Methodology Checklist (Form 126-A)

+- (b) Meeting Minutes

+- (c) Initial Notice to Central Office (Form 126-B), with concurrence from the District Planning and Environmental Administrator, District Design Engineer and District Traffic Operations Engineer.